Is Cannabis a Safe Pediatric Option?

 Current research says that, yes, CBD is safe for pediatric use.

-There has been more than small trial that demonstrated cannabis gave an improvement in the quality of life for children with severe epilepsy, but these were not able to give statistical evidence verifying to a reduction in seizure frequency and severity.
+There has been more than one trial demonstrating that cannabis gives an improvement in the quality of life for children with severe epilepsy.
+However, these were not able to give statistical evidence verifying to a reduction in seizure frequency or severity.

 A new pharmaceutical, however, promises to do just that.
-It’s called, Epidiolex (GW Pharmaceuticals) – a purified CBD extract from Cannabis sativa.
-Epidiolex has successfully been approved by the FDA in June of 2018.
+Scientists call it call Epidiolex (GW Pharmaceuticals) – It is a purified CBD extract from Cannabis sativa.
+Epidiolex has successfully seen FDA approval in June of 2018.

-Safety is always a concern in the development of a new medication, especially when it will be used in pediatrics.
+Safety is always a concern when developing of a new medication.
+Especially when it is for pediatrics.
 Current data, however, is reassuring.
-Cannabis, especially CBD, is well tolerated in children and there are few adverse events reported.
+Cannabis, especially CBD, is well tolerated in children and there are few adverse events.

 Cannabis shows promise in other pediatric treatments.
 In children with behavioral disorders, such as those that accompany Autism, CBD has been shown to help.
-Many of the studies to date, however, have been very small and uncontrolled, so more data is needed.
+Many of the studies to date, however, have been very small and uncontrolled.
+This means we need more data.
 There is one large, placebo-controlled, double-blind clinical trial studying the effect of CBD on children on the autism spectrum that began in January 2017, in Israel.
-The study is set to end in 2019; results have yet to been published.
+The study will end in 2019.

 In infants who have sustained a perinatal brain injury, studies in animal models suggest that CBD can restore some of the resulting brain damage.
-The anti-inflammatory response of CBD is thought to dampen all the major pathways that lead to brain damage as a result of injury.
+The anti-inflammatory response of CBD dampens all the major pathways that lead to brain damage as a result of injury.

-Finally, THC and CBD were shown to kill cancer cells and reduce the growth of tumors in children with neuroblastoma.
+Finally, THC and CBD kill cancer cells and cut the growth of tumors in children with neuroblastoma.
 CBD could also mitigate the aggressiveness and invasiveness of neuroblastoma tumors.

-While the use of cannabis in pediatrics may seem controversial, an increasing body of evidence is pointing to its effectiveness and safety.
-It is likely that CBD will be approved to treat epilepsy, and this should encourage additional research into the effectiveness of cannabis medicine to treat other ailments, such as behavioral disorders and brain-related disease and injury.
+The use of cannabis in pediatrics may seem controversial.
+However, an increasing body of evidence is pointing to its effectiveness and safety.
+It is likely that CBD will have approval to treat epilepsy.
+This should encourage additional research into the effectiveness of cannabis medicine to treat other ailments, such as behavioral disorders and brain-related disease and injury.